Rob Norris: Federal politics

 On May 26, 2022, Norris endorsed former Quebec Premier and Conservative Leadership Candidate Jean Charest for the leadership of the Conservative Party of Canada.

 Controversies

-In 2015, Norris was named as a defendant in a lawsuit alongside Brad Wall, the University of Saskatchewan, and its Board of Governors for the controversial firing of the University's President, Ilene Busch-Vishniac.
+In 2015, Norris was named as a defendant in a lawsuit alongside Brad Wall, the University of Saskatchewan, and its Board of Governors for the controversial firing of the university's president, Ilene Busch-Vishniac.
 Wall and Norris are accused of unlawfully inserting themselves into the Board's decision to fire Busch-Vishniac.

+In 2023, Norris retweeted a transphobic post from Cary Tarasoff, that protested the City of Saskatoon policy that permitted athletic facility users to use the change room consistent with their gender identity.
+Tarasoff's tweets that misgender a facility user as 'male' indicate the transphobic intention of this protest.

+Despite Norris's representations of being an ally to the queer and trans community, he has remained silent regarding the introduction of policies by the SaskParty government that target gender diverse students and policies promoted by federal Conservative Party of Canada members that similarly target transgender people.

 Personal life

 After deciding to leave provincial politics in 2016, Norris re-joined the University of Saskatchewan as a senior strategist for partnerships.
-From 2019-2022, he served in a government relations role at the Canadian Light Source on the university campus.
+From 2019 to 2022, he served in a government relations role at the Canadian Light Source on the university campus.
 He is now retired from the University of Saskatchewan.

-Norris has served as Board Chair for Canada World Youth.
+Norris has served as board chair for Canada World Youth.
 He has also been an election observer in Tunisia and Lebanon and worked on governance projects in Eastern Europe and Africa.